 How much does Sling TV cost?

 The Sling TV packages consist of Sling Orange ($30/mo.), Sling Blue ($30/mo.), and Sling Orange + Blue ($45/mo.)
-Sling Orange and Sling Blue cost the same amount.
-Both include many of the same channels, but they part ways on select channels and features.
+Sling Orange and Sling Blue not only cost the same, but they include many of the same Sling TV channels.
+The differences in these packages come into focus when you start to review select channels and features.
 (More on that below.)
+Sling Orange + Blue is a hybrid package that includes all channels in both Sling Orange and Sling Blue.

 How do the Sling TV Packages compare?